BOARD OF DIRECTORS

 |Roberta Page|| Amateur Sports Organization Representative

 |Mark Vittese||At-Large Director||2018|

-Chairman of the Board of Directors, Athlete Representative, United States Olympic Committee Athlete Advisory Council Alternate
+Chairman of the Board of Directors, United States Olympic Committee Athletes' Advisory Council Athlete Representative

-Shawn Hindy joined the Board in 2013 as an Athlete Representative and the United States Olympic Committee (USOC) Athlete Advisory Council (AAC) Alternate.
+Shawn Hindy joined the Board in 2013 as an Athlete Representative of the United States Olympic Committee (USOC) Athletes' Advisory Council (AAC).
 In 2015, he was elected as the Chair of the Board of Directors.
 He serves on the USA Field Hockey Advancement Committee and Finance and Audit Committee, and is also an alternate for the USOC Athlete Advisory Council.

 A former U.S. Men’s National Team member from 1995-2007, he played in over 60 international matches, was named the U.S. Field Hockey Association Field Hockey Player of the Year three times and was captain from 2001-2004.
 As a member of the U.S. Men’s Indoor Team, he played in the 2003 Indoor World Cup in Germany and the 2011 Indoor World Cup in Poland.